 MongoDB is an open source, document-oriented database designed with both scalability and developer agility in mind.
-In this article, I introduce both MongoDB and Windows Azure, and then explore the technical details and benefits of deploying MongoDB to the Microsoft cloud.
-I also address the pros and cons of using one of two possible Windows Azure cloud services—Windows Azure cloud service worker roles and Windows Azure virtual machines (VMs) with MongoDB.
+In this article, I introduce both MongoDB and Azure, and then explore the technical details and benefits of deploying MongoDB to the Microsoft cloud.
+I also address the pros and cons of using one of two possible Azure cloud services—Azure cloud service worker roles and Azure virtual machines (VMs) with MongoDB.

 Figure 1 Sample document stored in MongoDB